virgesmith/pico-crypto-key/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/fb9853538e3a421d9715812f87f3269d)](https://www.codacy.com/gh/virgesmith/pico-crypto-key/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=virgesmith/pico-crypto-key&amp;utm_campaign=Badge_Grade)

-Using a Raspberry Pi [pico](https://www.raspberrypi.org/products/raspberry-pi-pico/) microcontroller as a USB security device that provides:
+Using a Raspberry Pi [Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/) microcontroller as a USB security device that provides:

 - cryptographic hashing (SHA256)
 - encryption and decryption (256 bit AES)
-- cryptographic signing and verification (256 bit ECDSA - secp256k1, as Bitcoin)
+- public key cryptography (ECDSA - secp256k1, as Bitcoin)

 I'm not a security expert and the device/software is almost certainly not hardened enough for serious use.
 I just did it cos it was there, and I was bored.
 Also, it's not fast, but that might be ok depending on your current lockdown status.
 Most importantly, it works.
 Here's some steps I took towards making it securer:

 - the device is pin protected.
 Only the sha256 hash of the (salted) pin is stored on the device.
-- the private key is only initialised once a correct pin has been entered, and is a sha256 hash of the (salted) unique device id of the pico.
+- the private key is only initialised once a correct pin has been entered, and is a sha256 hash of the (salted) unique device id of the Pico.
 So no two devices should have the same key.
 - the private key never leaves the device and is stored only in volatile memory.

 NB This has been tested on both Pico and Pico W boards.
 The latter requires a bit of extra work for the onboard LED to work.

+## Update v1.3

+Adds:

+- Time synchronisation between host and device
+- Device info: firmware version, board type, current time
+- Generation of time-based authentication tokens (like Webauthn)
+- Multiple build targets: Pico and Pico W. LED now works on Pico W.
+- Switch to short-form public keys.

 ## Update v1.2